enigmadigital/jQuery-touchMenuHover/README.md

 ```
 childTag: 'ul'   // Sets which element contains the child lists.
 Defaults to UL.
 If not UL, forceiOS is set to true, regardless
-closeElement: '' // An additional selector that will close any open list when clicked/tapped.
-Doesn't work on iOS when childTag is set to UL
+closeElement: '' // An additional selector that will close any open list when clicked/tapped
 forceiOS: false  // iOS sometimes handles these menus fine so let it try
 openClass: 'tmh-open' // The class added to parent links when selected
 ```